crypticCaroline/puppyplaymates/README.md

 * If the user is not signed in the button will take them back to the homepage

 #### 500
-* If there is an internal server error the user will be shown a message to say the account may no longer be active (if the account has been deleted) or the profile is incomplete if it is their own profile and they didn't complete registration fully then they will be able to click the Build profile button to take them back to finish the set up.
+* If there is an internal server error the user will be shown a message to say the account may no longer be active (if the account has been deleted) or the profile is incomplete if it is their own profile, and they didn't complete registration fully then they will be able to click the Build profile button to take them back to finish the set up.
 * They will also get button to take them back to their profile if they are a session user and back to the homepage if not.

 #### 403

-* Access forbidden with a note to advised the user they can not see the page
+* Access forbidden with a note to advise the user they cannot see the page
-* If the user is signed in they will get a button to take them back to their profile
+* If the user is signed in, they will get a button to take them back to their profile
 * If the user is not signed in the button will take them back to the homepage

 #### Not Session
-* If the user does not have a session cookie then they will be redirected to the log in page with a flash message advising that they need to be logged in to view that page.
+* If the user does not have a session cookie, then they will be redirected to the log in page with a flash message advising that they need to be logged in to view that page.

 #### Features Specific to Pages